Changissnz/nu_merchant_principal/README.md

 is not different at the beginning can questionably become the different to its self and very much the different to that something.
 Acceptance is a necessity in the incorporation of these two possibilities in unity.
+The unity fiasco occurs when there is just no way for some things to be accepted.
+These things can change over the course of time to satisfy the expectation.
+These things can retain their original identity.
+But there is just no way but conflict if those things were to be positively elevated.
+Essentially, these situations are incapable of compromise.